GabrielaTerasaka/github-slideshow/_posts/0000-01-02-GabrielaTerasaka.md

 layout: slide
 title: "Welcome to our slide, Gabriela!"
 ---
-This is GitHub Gabriela slides
+This is GitHub Updated slides
 Use the left arrow to go back!